Say you need to complete a major project or tackle a task you've been

 Waiting until you're thirsty to drink when you're exercising is already too late.

-And speaking of food, plan meals wisely.
+speaking of food, plan meals wisely.
 Don't take an hour lunch break.
-Prepare food you can eat quickly without lots of organization or mess.
-The key is to refuel and keep rolling.

 Remember what Isaac Newton said: A productive body in motion tends to stay in productive motion.
 That's why you should...